Matrix factorizations and pentagon maps: Introduction

 This article is organized as follows.
-We start with a short introduction followed by Section \ref{sec:2} where we appose definitions and the basic mathematical notions used in this article.
-In Section \ref{sec:3}, we introduce a special class of matrices that participate to matrix factorization problems that turn equivalent to Pentagon, reverse-Pentagon and Yang-Baxter maps.
-In particular, via these matrix re-factorization problems, when the order $N$ of the matrices is $N=2,$ we recover a well known Pentagon map that is the homogeneous normalization map \cite{Doliwa:2014p,Doliwa:2020}.
-While when $N=3$ we obtain an extension of the homogeneous normalization map, as well as novel entwining Yang-Baxter and Pentagon maps.
-Note that the proof that the obtained mappings are Pentagon maps, follows by direct computation.
-Alternatively, since the {\em local $(N-1)-$gon equation} determines an $N-$gon map \cite{Dimakis:2015}, we anticipate that the class of matrices introduced here, could be shown that satisfy the {\em local tetragon ($2-$gon) equation} and that serves as an alternative proof of the Pentagonal property.
-In appendix \ref{app1}, we provide explicitly the Tetrahedron and Pentachoron maps associated with the presented extension of the normalization map.
-In the concluding Section \ref{sec:4}, we summarize our results and we discuss in short the case where the order of the matrices that participate on factorizations is $N=4$.
-Finally note that all mappings of this article are expressed in totaly non-commutative variables; that is no commutation relation is assumed among them.
+We begin with a brief introduction followed by Section \ref{sec:2} where we present the definitions and the basic mathematical notions used in this article.
+In Section \ref{sec:3}, we introduce a special class of matrices that participate in matrix factorization problems that turn equivalent to pentagon, reverse-pentagon and Yang-Baxter maps.
+In particular, via these matrix re-factorization problems, when the order $N$ of the matrices is $N=2,$ we recover a well known pentagon map that is the homogeneous normalization map \cite{Doliwa:2014p,Doliwa:2020}.
+When $N=3$, we obtain an extension of the homogeneous normalization map, along with novel entwining Yang-Baxter and pentagon maps.
+Note that the proof that the obtained mappings are pentagon maps, follows from direct computation.
+Alternatively, since the {\em local $(N-1)-$gon equation} determines an $N-$gon map \cite{Dimakis:2015}, proof of an anticipated result that the class of matrices introduced here, satisfies the {\em local tetragon ($2-$gon) equation}, would serve as an alternative proof of the pentagonal property.
+In appendix \ref{app1}, we explicitly provide the tetrahedron and 4-simplex maps associated with the presented extension of the normalization map.
+In the concluding Section \ref{sec:4}, we summarize our results and we briefly discuss the case where the order of the matrices that participate in factorizations is $N=4$.
+Finally note that all mappings presented in this article are expressed in totally non-commutative variables; that is no commutation relation is assumed among them.

-\section{Preliminaries on Pentagon maps and more}
+\section{Preliminaries on pentagon maps and more}

-Let $\mathbb{X},$ be a set.
+Let $\mathbb{X}$ be a set.
 We proceed with the following definitions.

 \begin{definition} The maps $R: \mathbb{X} \times \mathbb{X} \rightarrow \mathbb{X} \times \mathbb{X}$ and $\widehat R: \mathbb{X} \times \mathbb{X} \rightarrow \mathbb{X} \times \mathbb{X}$ will be called $M\ddot{o}b$ equivalent if it exists a bijection $\kappa: \mathbb{X} \rightarrow \mathbb{X}$ such that $(\kappa\times \kappa) \, R=\widehat R \, (\kappa\times \kappa).$ \end{definition}